Gippsman2017/node-red-contrib-redlink/README.md

 ## Why is Redlink "Consumer" based messaging

 As stated, the real issue of scale-out containerisation is that adding compute by using consumer based load distribution works well with Kubenetes / Docker / LXC.
+Consumer based messaging is infinitly more secure as it is up to the consumer to actually transact the produces request based on merit.

 ## How Redlink actually communicates with other Redlink Instances